 Each company entity has its own email address and optionally its own invoicing email address.

-By setting these signatures, it will be immediately clear to your clients visually which company entity they receive an email from.
+By setting these signatures, it will be immediately clear to your customers visually which company entity they receive an email from.

 Sending emails from company entities